Rate this Page

 Hooks are intended for instrumentation and worker-local side effects, such as stepping a profiler or recording rollout metrics.
 Use postproc when the collected data itself should be transformed before training.

-For MultiCollector, MultiSyncCollector, and MultiAsyncCollector, hooks run in each worker process.
+When Collector selects the process backend, hooks run in each worker process.
+The concrete return types are MultiSyncCollector and MultiAsyncCollector.
 The helper methods map_fn() and get_distant_attr() broadcast to each worker for multi-process collectors and to each actor for RayCollector.

 from torchrl.collectors import Collector